Why is my first contact with Cuddles Academy online and by text?

 I've found that consistency is the number one key in helping a child with any transition.

-2) Decide how you want to say goodbye.
-Here are some examples: talk together on the car ride each morning about how many kisses you are going to say goodbye with, or have a set pattern (kiss on the forehead, one on each cheek, on lips, hug...and bye bye!), or use the goodbye time to plan something special that you're going to do together after daycare.
+1) Decide how you want to say goodbye.
+Here are some examples: choose ahead of time how many kisses you are going to say goodbye with, or have a set pattern (kiss on the forehead, one on each cheek, on lips, hug...and bye bye!), or use the goodbye time to plan something special that you're going to do together after daycare.

 Additionally, many children do not yet have the vocabulary to fully express just how much they love you, and that they will miss you.
 We will both have opportunities to talk with your little one about “that feeling right here” (their heart).
 Transitions are a great opportunity for us to explain and guide your little one through experiencing emotions.